njoyard/ist/README.markdown

 IST tries to reuse many syntax elements from CSS.
 Thus, in most cases, setting your editor to highlight CSS syntax will give nice results.

+IST can be used either as a standalone script, as an AMD module or as a RequireJS plugin.

 Usage
 -----